peter88213/novelibre/CONTRIBUTING.md

 ## Plugin development

-If you want to develop a noveltree plugin, you may want to start with a repository on GitHub using [nv_plugin](https://github.com/peter88213/nv_plugin) as a template repository.
-After setting up your new repository named e.g. *noveltree_yourPluginName*, just do a global search, and replace *nv_plugin* with *noveltree_yourPluginName*, and *nv_plugin* with *nv_yourPluginName*.
+If you want to develop a novelibre plugin, you may want to start with a repository on GitHub using [nv_plugin](https://github.com/peter88213/nv_plugin) as a template repository.
+After setting up your new repository named e.g. *novelibre_yourPluginName*, just do a global search, and replace *nv_plugin* with *novelibre_yourPluginName*, and *nv_plugin* with *nv_yourPluginName*.